DrewEaster/thespian/README.md

 This project aims to provide a viable alternative to traditional database backed CRUD solutions.
 No longer must we fight against business logic saturated services, anaemic domain models and bloated ORMs.

+akka3d is the materialisation and extension of some ideas I first wrote about [here](http://www.dreweaster.com/blog/2013/10/27/Akka-DDD-CQRS-Event-Sourcing-And-Me/).

 What is it not?
 ---------------